-Since moving to Ireland in 2011, Patricia has been exploring figurative pencil drawings and fine art prints, and has created a number of series inspired by The Human Rights, womanhood and cross-cultural identity.
-P is currently based in Cork City.
+Since moving to Ireland in 2011, Patricia has been exploring figurative pencil drawings and fine art prints, and has created a number of series inspired by Human Rights, womanhood and cross-cultural identity.
+She is currently based in Cork City.

 prints series #1 - Figurative explorations on love and womanhood, empowerment and femininity.

 print series #2 - This drawing series has drawn inspiration from the Afro-Brazilian orixas.
 They are deities or divinities and are such a great part of Brazilian culture.
 The artist's deeply personal representations portray them as timeless heroes and sages, inhabitants of the urban landscapes, full of magic and power.

 The Tradigital Art Series were created from the artist's original traditional pencil on paper drawings worked digitally into archival quality prints.
 Influenced by the great Photojournalism masters and their humanity as well as by the Film Noir directors with their gloomy grays and blacks and whites, emphasizing the shadowy and dark side of the human experience.

 The tradigital art print format was inspired by Cordel Literature: the popular printed booklets containing short stories, poems and songs, which are produced and sold by street vendors mainly in the Northeast of Brazil.
 They came from the papel volante tradition of Portugal and are usually produced in black and white and illustrated with woodcuts.
 The cordeis talk about popular day-to-day life's trials and tribulations.